mli171/TSAOP/README.md

 ## Overview

 Autoregressive ordinal probit model fitting for ordinal time series data.
-Currently, the only available method is the conditional least square with lag 1 estimator from Watts et al. (2025) for AR(1) latent process.
-The sequential least square estimator (Li and Lu, 2022) and maximum pairwise likelihood estimator (Varin & Vidoni, 2006) will be added soon.
+Currently, the only available methods are the conditional least square with lag 1 estimator from Watts et al. (2025) for AR(1) latent process, and the maximum pairwise log-likelihood estimator from Varin & Vidoni (2006).
+The sequential least square estimator (Li and Lu, 2022) will be added soon.

 ## Installation
 You can install the development version from Github: